B) Code of Conduct

 - to encourage appreciation of the different ways we all live, think and learn

 - to treat everyone with respect and dignity

 As such, whilst maintaining the identity we wish to have and complying with our statutory and legal obligations, we should be sensitive to different cultural backgrounds and expected behaviours.

-Even if it were desirable, it would be impossible to write up an exhaustive list of rules prescribing staff behaviour.
-However, whilst we trust staff to make professional and common sense decisions, we have provided clear guidance on certain issues.
-As a general guideline we would expect students to be treated in the way that we would wish our own friends, colleagues and family members to be treated in a foreign environment in which they are likely to be more vulnerable and lacking in awareness of the surrounding environment, language and cultural norms.
+While we trust staff to make professional and common sense decisions, we have provided clear guidance on certain issues.
+As a general guideline we would expect students to be treated in a respectful and understanding way in a foreign environment in which they are likely to be more vulnerable and lacking in awareness of the surrounding environment, language and cultural norms.
 If you are ever not sure about the appropriateness of your behaviour, think about whether you would be happy for it to be transparent and if you have any questions or doubts about points in this Code of Conduct, or matters not covered here, please speak to your line manager for guidance.